ascon/ascon-hardware-sca/README.md

 Parts of the development package have been developed by the Department of Electrical and Computer Engineering [(ECE)](https://www.ei.tum.de/en/ei/welcome/) at Technical University of Munich (TUM).

-The Ascon-specific modifiations have been developed by the Institute of Applied Information Processing and Communications [(IAIK)](https://www.iaik.tugraz.at/) at Graz University of Technology (TUG).
+The Ascon-specific modifications have been developed by the Institute of Applied Information Processing and Communications [(IAIK)](https://iaik.tugraz.at/) at Graz University of Technology (TUG).